ahlstronomi/DUCKS/README.md

 UI-library: Material Angular

 Fetches the data from the Vincit backend server and it must be installed and running on your computer.
+Download it from [here](https://github.com/Vincit/summer-2018/).

 ## Development server